GoInterject/GoInterject.github.io/wIndex/Diagnostics-FindAllFormulas.md

 ### Text Formula

-Clicking on **Execute Selected Action** when "text_formula" is first in the input field, and the **Results** will display information about all the Interject formulas used in the workbook:
+Click on **Execute Selected Action** when "text_formula" is first in the input field and the **Results** will display information about all the Interject formulas used in the workbook:

 ![](/images/DiagnosticsFindAllFormulas/TextFormula.png)
 <br>